pearcej/pearcej.github.io/csc236/index.md

     - Announcement: Exam E2 will take place in class on Monday, December 2, 2019, covering all of the material of the course since Exam E1.

 ## Day 36: Friday, November 15, 2019
-  -Before class: Complete all work due before class today (see list from last time)
+  - Before class: Complete all work due before class today (see list from last time)
   - In class:
     - Discuss lab
     - Complete and submit [T17: On Trees](https://docs.google.com/document/d/1zrXy8qkGJ1WV1NhKRDF_28OAnzbe33EAhk2oA4FkoaY/edit?usp=sharing).